Skip to main content

 Tunnel webhooks to your local handler.

-The sandbox sends real webhooks to whatever URL you configured.
+Test payments send real webhooks to whatever URL you configured for the test webhook.
 For local development, give it an HTTPS tunnel to your laptop. ngrok is the simplest option; any reverse-tunnel tool works.

 # Tunnel your local webhook endpoint to a public HTTPS URL.